Distance-structure fidelity,

 A reference map is built from data containing no anomalies at all, and unseen anomalies are then added to it one by one (addplot).
 This is not an artificial laboratory setup — it is the monitoring operation itself.
 Each anomaly shares the measured features of a normal cluster while shifting along new dimensions in which the normal data never varies.

 ▲ = added anomalies (colored by source cluster).
-In PCA, Isomap, and UMAP the anomalies sink into the normal clusters; in toorPIA every anomaly lands clearly outside the normal region, pointing toward the cluster it originated from.
+In PCA, Isomap, UMAP, and DREAMS the anomalies sink into the normal clusters; in toorPIA every anomaly lands clearly outside the normal region, pointing toward the cluster it originated from.

 t-SNE / PyMDE / PCC

-They can place the anomalies, but at a median distance of only 0.96–1.34× the normal-region radius — the anomalies are buried inside the normal data, giving detection nothing to work with.
+They can place the anomalies, but at a median distance of only 0.96–1.34× the normal-region radius — the anomalies are buried inside the normal data, and the map raises no alarm.
+Getting the direction right is worthless when the anomaly is drawn as just another normal point.

 toorPIA

-Every anomaly is separated to 5.2–6.4× the normal-region radius (identical across seeds), and its direction points at the source cluster (attribution 10/10, angular error 0.6°).
-The only method that answers both “something is wrong” and “where it comes from.”
+The only method of the eight that places an unseen anomaly outside the normal region at all.
+The anomalies are separated to 9.7× the normal-region radius (median; 8.7× at minimum), and their direction points at the source cluster (attribution 10/10, accuracy 1.000; median angular error ≈ 0.9°).
+The one method that answers both “something is wrong” and “where it comes from.”

 High-dimensional distance (x) vs. 2D distance (y) for added × reference pairs.
 Only toorPIA keeps the relation monotonic, with the anomaly pairs (black) separated at the far end.